 Remedy

-Volkswagen will notify owners by mail and instruct you to take your car to a dealer to inspect the right-front headlight.
-The heat sink or complete right headlight will be replaced as necessary.
+Nissan will notify owners by mail and advise you to take your vehicle to a dealership to reprogram the intelligent power distribution module.

 Safety Risk